 There are many reasons why employers choose to target their employees for illegal retaliation.
 An employer might be seeking revenge against an employee who damaged the company’s finances or reputation by reporting shoddy or illegal practices.
 In other situations, an employer may attempt to prevent employees from claiming the workers’ compensation or overtime benefits to which they are entitled.

-Whatever the circumstances, Austin workplace retaliation lawyers Dominic Audino and Andrew Traub the experience to handle retaliation cases involving:
+Whatever the circumstances, Austin workplace retaliation lawyer Andrew Traub has the experience to handle retaliation cases involving:

 - Age Discrimination